engineyard/ey-docs/pages/deploy-node.md

-# Using Node.js on Engine Yard Cloud
+# Deploying Node.js applications on Engine Yard Cloud

 Node.js is now available for testing on Engine Yard Cloud.
 Read this page if you want to participate in the Engine Yard Node Alpha program.

-This page describes how to run a Node.js application on Engine Yard Cloud.
+This page describes how to create Node.js application and deploy it on Engine Yard Cloud.

 This is the process:

 * [Set up your local environment for Node.js development][1]
 * [Create your Node.js application][2]
-* [Run your Node.js application on Engine Yard Cloud][3]
+* [Deploy your Node.js application on Engine Yard Cloud][3]

+**Note:** If you already have a Node.js application in a git repo or if you want to deploy one of the Engine Yard test applications for Node.js, skip to [Run your Node.js application on Engine Yard Cloud][3].

-Additional information at the bottom of this page about:
+Additional information at the bottom of this page:

 * [Environment variables][4]
 * [Using WebSocket][5]